Frequently asked questions

 Q23.
 Would we have the chance to do focus group sessions with end-users in the procurer’s countries?

 If the contractors deem those focus groups necessary for testing the solution, they must include them in their proposal explaining reasons and objectives and how they will contribute to improve the solution.
 Besides, focus groups with end-users have already been conducted by the procurers and the results will be made available for your convenience.

 Q24.
 I would like to know if the wanted technological solution has to be (or should be) linked to professional services or is it a solution that addresses itself all the objectives?
 I ask because it includes psychological and emotional support topics.

 A global solution is sought.
 The internal way in which the solution is structured, providing a comprehensive service or relying on other external services is part of its design.
 Logically, the viability of the proposed solution will be evaluated and, if the proposal reaches the pilot development phase, the proposed approach will be validated.
 If one of the proposals has services associated, we will evaluate the technology and the service as a whole.

 Q25.
 Do the developments have to offer support in the four languages?

-Presumably, the languages required are those of the procurers (Italian, Polish, Spanish, Catalan) and English.
+Presumably, the languages required are those of the procurers (Italian, German, Spanish, Catalan) and English.
 The final decision on the language requirements will be explicitly described in the tender documents.